-The City of Middletown is thrilled to announce the creation of the first Middletown Pride event, to take place on Saturday, June 15, 2019.
-The City of Middletown, the Middlesex County Chamber of Commerce, and Wesleyan University are partnering together to ensure that the inaugural event will be a successful celebration of our diverse community and particularly the lives and contributions of our lesbian, gay, bisexual, transgender and queer/questioning residents.
+The City of Middletown was proud to hold our first ever Middletown Pride event, which took place on Saturday, June 15, 2019.
+The City of Middletown, the Middlesex County Chamber of Commerce, and Wesleyan University partnered together to ensure that the inaugural event was a successful celebration of our diverse community and particularly the lives and contributions of our lesbian, gay, bisexual, transgender and queer/questioning residents.

 The Chamber can be reached by phone at (860) 347-6924 or by email Haley Stafford at [email protected]